-To understand which aspects of generation benefit from our \emph{R$^2$AG} model, we compare the recall of medical concepts generated by our model (\emph{R$^2$AG} + Mistral-7B-v0.3) and vanilla Mistral-7B-v0.3 across different semantic groups.
-We select eight representative groups that contain most of the terms typically found in discharge instructions.
-The recall values for both methods across these groups are visualized in Figure~\ref{fig:group_peeformance}.
+To analyze which aspects of generation benefit from \emph{ReinRAG}, we compare the recall of medical concepts generated by \emph{ReinRAG} and vanilla Mistral across eight representative semantic clusters.
+The results are shown in Figure~\ref{fig:cluster_performance}.

-\underline{\textit{Limited Impact in Well-Covered Semantics.}} The results show that in groups \textit{Concepts \& Ideas} and \textit{Chemicals \& Drugs}, our method performs similarly to the vanilla Mistral model.
-These groups include either non-critical terms (e.g., the concept ``Dosing instruction fragment'', which belongs to \textit{Concepts \& Ideas}) or terms that already appear explicitly in pre-admission data (e.g., medication usage in the patient's history of present illness, which falls under \textit{Chemicals \& Drugs}).
-As a result, the vanilla LLM already achieves a recall of around 0.7 in these groups.
-This suggests that \emph{R$^2$AG} contributes less in areas where the base model already has strong coverage.
+\underline{\textit{Limited Impact in Well-Covered Semantics.}} In clusters such as \textit{Concepts \& Ideas} and \textit{Chemicals \& Drugs}, \emph{ReinRAG} shows similar performance to vanilla Mistral.
+These clusters primarily include non-critical terms (e.g., ``Dosing instruction fragment'') or explicitly mentioned pre-admission medications.
+Thus, the vanilla Mistral already achieves high recall in these clusters, suggesting that \emph{ReinRAG} contributes less in these semantic information.

-\underline{\textit{Improved Recall in Information-Sparse Groups.}} Significant improvements are observed in groups such as \textit{Anatomy}, \textit{Procedures}, \textit{Physiology}, and \textit{Phenomena}, which include concepts related to body parts, diagnoses, treatments, organ functions, and physiological phenomena.
+\underline{\textit{Improved Recall in Information-Sparse Clusters.}} \emph{ReinRAG} significantly improves recall in clusters like \textit{Anatomy}, \textit{Procedures}, \textit{Physiology}, and \textit{Phenomena}, which include concepts related to body parts, diagnoses, treatments, organ functions, and physiological phenomena.
 These types of information are typically gathered during a patient’s hospital stay and are often underrepresented or implicit in the pre-admission data.
-These results suggest that \emph{R$^2$AG} effectively fills this information gap by retrieving reasoning paths from the KG based on known clues, allowing the model to recover critical terms, thereby improving recall in these information-sparse semantic groups.
+This demonstrate that \emph{ReinRAG} effectively bridges the information gap by retrieving reasoning paths from the KG based on known clues.